isa-group/governify-npm/README.md

 #Governify-NPM

+> This is BETA module and may have bugs and don't work correctly.
+> It is intended for qualified beta testers only and must not be used in production systems.

 The node module to control API using [Governify](http://governify.io) tools.
 This module is a middleware which you can use on [ExpressJS](http://expressjs.com/es/) or [ConnectJS](https://github.com/senchalabs/connect).

 ##Intallation